fredchristianson/Amazfit-Bip-Watchface/README.md

 and install the .bin as a "Local watch face"
 https://amazfitwatchfaces.com/forum/viewtopic.php?f=14&t=128
 The .bin file in this repository has already been hex edited.

+Issues:
+* When I created the images I had antialiasing enabled.
+The watch has very limited colors and some of the small digits and the background look fuzzy because of this.
+I'm happy with it so haven't gone back to clean it up.
+* Midnight shows as "0:00" instead of "12:00".
+Some people say they've fixed this but their technique breaks "10:00".
+I'm happy with 12AM being "0".